Robust microwave cavity control for NV ensemble manipulation

-However, for small values of the ringing factor, the cavity's response time becomes significant, and the intra-cavity amplitudes deviate considerably from the external controls, making the previous approach ineffective.
-Indeed, a common approach to increase the maximum driving amplitude within the cavity and enable fast operations over NVs is to narrow the ringing factor~\cite{versatile_Pellicer, OptimPlanar_Opaluch, Lasers_Siegman, MW_Pozar}.
-Moreover, small ringing factors are a characteristic of resonant cavities radiating a more spatially homogeneous field, making the latter the most interesting case of study for applications with large NV ensembles, and our primary focus.
+\JC{However, when the ringing factor is small, the cavity's response time becomes significant, leading, among other effects, to detrimental ringing~\cite{SupplementaryMaterial}.
+Additionally, the intra-cavity amplitudes deviate substantially from the external controls, which makes previous approaches ineffective.}

-In this work, we develop a GRAPE-based algorithm to optimize external controls, resulting in robust intra-cavity pulses that perform effectively across an NV ensemble, even in the regime of low ringing factors.
-We employ our algorithm to generate robust $\pi$ and $\pi/2$ pulses, which are then incorporated into a PulsePol~\cite{PulsePol_Schwartz} sequence capable of operating over a wide detuning range.
+\JC{While GRAPE has been used to tune external controls in distinct setups~\cite{TransferFunction_Motzoi}, we have designed a quantum control algorithm for the case of NV ensembles driven by cavity fields.
+In particular, our method optimizes external controls to generate robust intra-cavity pulses that maintain performance across an NV ensemble (i.e., effectively operating over large detuning errors).
+This remains true even in the low ringing factor regime, where suppressing ringing effects is crucial.} We employ our algorithm to generate robust $\pi$ and $\pi/2$ pulses, which are then incorporated into a PulsePol~\cite{PulsePol_Schwartz} sequence capable of operating over a wide detuning range.

 In Section~\ref{sec: system}, we provide the theoretical details of the system under study.
 Section~\ref{sec: algorithm} outlines the algorithm.
 In Section~\ref{sec: results}, we apply the algorithm to enhance the robustness of the PulsePol building blocks against detunings, aiming to improve its inherent robustness.
 Finally, in Section~\ref{sec: discussion}, we discuss our findings and explore possibilities for future research.